Samuel Robinson (sea captain)

-Commander Samuel Robinson, CBE, RD (1870–1958), born in Hull, England, was a British-Canadian mariner, a Commander in the British Royal Naval Reserve, and a captain of luxury liners in the fleet of Canadian Pacific Steamship Ocean Service during the period spanning the first three decades of the 20th century.
-Robinson was also one of only three living non-Imperial Family members to have received the Grand Cordon of the Order of the Chrysanthemum, Japan's highest order, for participating in rescue operations in the aftermath of the 1923 Great Kantō earthquake.
+Commander Samuel Robinson (8 May 1870 – 5 September 1958) was a British-Canadian merchant seaman and naval officer who was best known for his rescue efforts in the aftermath of the 1923 Great Kantō earthquake.

-Royal Naval Reserve
+Robinson was a Commander in the British Royal Naval Reserve, and a captain in the fleet of the Canadian Pacific Steamship Ocean Service during the period spanning the first three decades of the 20th century.
+He was also one of only three living non-Imperial Family members to have received the Grand Cordon of the Order of the Chrysanthemum, Japan's highest order, for participating in rescue operations in the aftermath of the 1923 earthquake.

-Blue Ensign flown by merchant vessels under the command of officers in the Royal Naval Reserve, including S. Robinson, RNR.
+Career

 The Pacific fleet of the Canadian Pacific Railway tended to hire its officers from the Royal Naval Reserves, and much was made of their long and faithful service to the company.
 Although Robinson's job description was "Captain," his title was "Commander" because he had earned that rank during his service in the Royal Naval Reserve.
 During World War I, Robinson captained the Empress of Asia which transported American troops from New York to Southampton, England.

 Canadian Pacific

-In his 48 years at sea, 37 with Canadian Pacific steamships, Robinson served on a number of vessels.
+In his 48 years at sea, 37 were with the Canadian Pacific steamships, from 1895 to 1932.
+Robinson served on a number of vessels.
 He was captain of two ships with the same name—the 1891 Empress of Japan and the 1930 Empress of Japan—and he was captain of the first of three ships to be named Empress of Canada.
 His career at sea included sailing on the following: